 • Wedding trends: Personalisation and guest experience are at the heart of 2024 wedding trends, with celebrant-led ceremonies and sustainability becoming increasingly popular.

-• Regional nuances: The location of the wedding significantly impacts the cost.
+• Regional nuances: The location of the wedding has a significant impact on the cost.
 For example, couples in London spend nearly 50% more on wedding planning than the national average.

 • Seasonal trends: Wedding costs tend to be higher during the peak season (May-September) and lower during the off-season (October-April).

 • Cultural differences: There are some key cultural differences between American and UK weddings.
-For example, UK guests are often divided into two tiers: those who attend the ceremony and reception and those who only attend the reception.
+For example, UK guests are often divided into two tiers: those who attend both the ceremony and the reception, and those who only attend the reception.

 How to incorporate these factors into your pricing:

-• Consider regional variations: If you're based in a high-cost region like London, you may want to charge higher prices than a planner in a lower-cost region.
+• Consider regional variations: If you're based in a high-cost region, such as London, you may want to charge higher prices than a planner in a lower-cost region.

 • Adjust your pricing seasonally: Offer discounts during the off-season to attract more clients.